deity-io/falcon-platform-docs/versioned_docs/version-3/payments/providers/adyen.md

 **Security**

-In "Security" section - generate a new HMAC key (make sure to store it in a safe place - you will need it for configuring the provider on Deity Payment Orchestrator).
+In "Security" section - generate a new HMAC key (make sure to store it in a safe place - you will need it for configuring the provider on Payment Orchestrator).

 **Additional Settings**

-- Make sure to select all "Additional Settings" (it will be helpful for future updates of Deity Payment Orchestrator)
+- Make sure to select all "Additional Settings" (it will be helpful for future updates of Payment Orchestrator)
 - Later navigate to `Developers -> Additional data`, make sure to enable `Toggle all fields`.

 :::note Test your webhook